PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Implementation and Evaluation

 \subsection{Proof-of-Concept Implementation}

 We derive {\csystem} in C ($\sim$1,400 LoC) for the ARM64 bare-metal environment as an instance of the (low-level) formalization of {\system} in Isabelle/HOL.
-This instantiation is justified by a code-to-spec review \`{a} la~\cite{zhao2017refinement}, which establishes a (nearly) one-to-one correspondence between the formalization and the implementation, e.g., the correspondence between the events defined in $\spec_l$ (see \cref{subsec:low-spec}) and the C functions declared in {\csystem}.
+This instantiation is justified by a code-to-spec review in the same way as~\cite{zhao2017refinement}, establishing a near one-to-one correspondence between the formalization and the implementation, e.g., the correspondence between the events defined in $\spec_l$ (see \cref{subsec:low-spec}) and the C functions declared in {\csystem}.
 We build {\csystem} using GCC 9.4.0 cross-compiler on a server running 64-bit Ubuntu 20.04. {\csystem} is further embedded in bootwrapper v0.2 \cite{bootwrapper}, a bootloader for the ARMv8 architecture, to perform authentication at the initial boot stage.
 To use cryptographic primitives in the boot environment, {\csystem} adopts wolfSSL 5.3.0 \cite{wolfSSL}.
 Moreover, {\csystem} uses Newlib 4.3.0 \cite{newlib} as the C standard library.
 Functional correctness of {\csystem} is evaluated on the functional-accurate simulator FVP.